In this article we will go over all of the settings you can manipulate to get the experience you desire.

 WDR

-Wide Dynamic Range refers to the high dynamic range imaging.
-This settings allows the camera to handle bright and dark conditions to see more detail in the black and the eliminate the wash out effect in the whites.
+Wide Dynamic Range refers to high dynamic range imaging.
+This setting allows the camera to handle bright and dark conditions to see more detail in the black and eliminate the washed-out effect in the whites.
 It will also improve the quality of the freeze frame.
-When you play around with the setting, the effects of it may not be perceivable by the human eye in the camera player.
+When you play around with this setting, the effects of it may not be perceivable by the human eye in the camera player.

 (low on the left and high on the right)

-Shutter-speed will control the duration that light is collected by the image sensor.
-So the brighter the scene, the more light will be collected and the lighter the image will appear.
-While longer shutter-speeds increase light exposure, it can degrade the video quality as well.
+Shutter speed determines the duration of time that light is collected by the image sensor.
+The brighter the scene, the more light will be collected, and the lighter the image will appear.
+While longer shutter speeds increase light exposure, they can also degrade video quality.

 Max ISO

-ISO is a measure of how sensitive a piece of film or digital sensor is to light—the higher the ISO the more sensitive.
-With a low ISO you need to use a longer shutter-speed than if using a high ISO.
+ISO measures how sensitive a piece of film or digital sensor is to light—the higher the ISO, the more sensitive it is.
+With a low ISO, you need to use a longer shutter speed than with a high ISO.

 Exposure Level

-Exposure is the amount of light which reaches the camera sensor.
+Exposure is the amount of light that reaches the camera sensor.
 Adjusting the exposure level can brighten or darken an image.
 Below is a GIF of changing the level from low to high:

 Exposure Metering

 Similar to exposure level, exposure metering allows you to focus the exposure level on a specific location of the video feed.
-In the below GIF, the exposure is set to the upper left corner and then changed to the lower right corner which causes the dark lower right to brighten up:
+In the GIF below, the exposure metering setting is set to the upper left corner and then changed to the lower right corner.
+This change causes the dark lower right corner to brighten up:

 Types of exposure metering: